alshedivat/al-folio/_pages/about.md

 news: true
 social: true
 ---
 Hantao Cui is a Research Assistant Professor in the Department of Electrical Engineering and Computer Science and CURENT, University of Tennessee, Knoxville.
-He is the research lead of the Large-Scale Testbed (LTB) Project and the main developer of the power system analysis tool [andes](https://github.com/cuihantao/andes).
+He is the research lead of the Large-Scale Testbed (LTB) Project and the author of the power system analysis tool [Andes](https://github.com/cuihantao/andes).

 Hantao Cui obtained his Ph.D. degree in 2018, advised by [Dr. Fangxing “Fran” Li](http://web.eecs.utk.edu/~fli6).
 He was appointed as a full-time Research Associate with CURENT before Ph.D. graduation.
 He received his Master’s and Bachelor’s Degree in Electrical Engineering from Southeast University, China in 2013 and 2011 respectively.

+Hantao Cui is recognized as an Outstanding Reviewer for 2019 by the IEEE Transactions on Power Systems.
+He is author of two Essential Science Indicators (ESI) highly cited papers.

 Hantao Cui's research include: